Yongan Market metro station

 Yongan Market (永安市場 (Yǒng'ān Shìchǎng), formerly transliterated as Yung-An Market Station until 2003) is a metro station in New Taipei, Taiwan served by the Taipei Metro.
+It is a station on Zhonghe–Xinlu line.

 Station overview

 This four-level, underground station has two stacked side platforms (a split platform configuration) and one exit.
 The platforms are aligned parallel to one another.